Temes

 Materials:

-Pressed and curved laminate structure, stainless steel support and natural straw seat.
+Pressed and curved laminate structure, stainless steel support and seat in three available options: